Music in the Key of Om

-Music in the Key of Om is an album by Jack DeJohnette recorded in 2003 and released on the Golden Beams label.
-The album is electronic ambient music, and a departure from DeJohnette's typical work in the jazz style.
+Music in the Key of Om is an album by Jack DeJohnette.
+It was recorded in 2003 and issued in 2005 by DeJohnette's Golden Beams Productions as the label's inaugural release.
+The album features DeJohnette on synthesizer, bells, and a new line of instruments developed in conjunction with the Sabian cymbal company, and consists of a single, hour-long track of ambient music intended for meditation and relaxation, a departure from DeJohnette's typical work in the jazz style.